Last Updated on

 Avoid the money talk: whether you have it or not avoid talking about money.
 It usually makes people uncomfortable.
 Be thankful for what you have and work harder for what you don’t have.

-In conclusion, our best advice is to use good judgment while you can and avoid getting arrested; jail is not the place to be for dinner on Thanksgiving.
+In conclusion, our best advice is to use good judgment while you can and avoid getting arrested over thanksgiving; jail is not the place to be for dinner on Thanksgiving night.
 While our bail bondsmen are available to bail you out of jail, we would rather keep you home with your loved ones enjoying the holiday.
 Happy Thanksgiving!